 An active corrosion process involves the continuous dissolution of a metal due to its interaction with an aggressive environment.
 Faradays law allows relating the dissolution current -the corrosion ratewith mass and thickness changes of the metal, which are of more interest for engineering and industry.
-Consider the iron corrosion reaction:
+Consider the corrosion reaction of elemental iron: